vtphan/switchboard/docs/tech-specs.md

   For attempt 1 to maxAttempts:
     1. Try to execute request against database
     2. If successful: return success
-    3. If error is not retryable: return error
+    3. If error is not retryable (business logic or constraint violation): return error immediately
     4. If more attempts remaining:
        - Sleep for backoff duration
        - Double backoff time (exponential backoff)